The Cornfield

 The next day was a beautiful sunny day in the cornfield.
 The sky above was clear, and there was no wind at all.
 That afternoon, as the spider was about to take a nap, she noticed some thick dusty clouds moving toward her.
 She could hear the roar of a great engine, and she said to herself, "I wonder what that could be?"

-57 Cents Abortion Ann Margaret The Baseball Game Big Wheel Brick Cab Ride
+Ann Margaret A Baby's Hug The Baseball Game Big Wheel Bin Laden Warning Bird Brick

-Call From God Chalk Checking In The Cornfield Cracked Pot Cross Cute Kids
+Cab Ride Call From God Chalk Checking In Comet The Cornfield Cracked Pot

-Doll Drive Carefully Drunk Driving Flowers God's Email God's Letter to You God's Smell
+Drunk Driving Fence Man Flowers God's Boxes God's Email God's Letter to You God Says

-Military Pay Miracle No Time Nutshell Pickle Jar The Pretty One Proof
+Nutshell Online Safety Pickle Jar The Pretty One Proof Public Prayer Push

-Push Quotes The Scorpion Seize the Day Special Daddy Speeding Take the Son
+Quotes Quotes2 The Scorpion Seize the Day Special Daddy Speeding Take the Son